DavidVentura/blog/blog/raw/postgres-lib/POST.md

-It turns out that postgres has [single user mode](https://www.postgresql.org/docs/current/app-postgres.html#APP-POSTGRES-SINGLE-USER) which does exactly this, all we need to do is somehow call this code directly.
+It turns out that postgres has [single user mode](https://www.postgresql.org/docs/18/app-postgres.html#APP-POSTGRES-SINGLE-USER) which does exactly this, all we need to do is somehow call this code directly.

-The plan is to emulate single-user mode by performing _some_ amount of setup, then querying the DB directly via the [Server Programming Interface](https://www.postgresql.org/docs/8.1/spi.html).
+The plan is to emulate single-user mode by performing _some_ amount of setup, then querying the DB directly via the [Server Programming Interface](https://www.postgresql.org/docs/18/spi.html).

-## Initializing Postgres
+## Bootstrapping single-user mode

+To run queries, we need two things:

+- An on-disk set of files (the [database cluster](https://www.postgresql.org/docs/current/glossary.html#GLOSSARY-DB-CLUSTER), usually created with `initdb`)
+- Some code that interacts with the on-disk data

+Creating the database cluster is complex, so for now I'll use `initdb` and come back to this later.

+To interact with the on-disk data, we need to initialize various postgres subsystems.

 This is the init dance I ended up with.
 It's probably wrong, but it seems to work.
-I copied and pasted all of this from different parts of the initialization code, but it was mostly segfault-driven-development.
+I copied and pasted most of this from different parts of the initialization code, but it was mostly segfault-driven-development.

 ```c
 static int